Traditional Bachelor of Science in Nursing (BSN) Program

 Meets the General Education Intercultural Competence requirement.

-Must apply and be selected by the School of Nursing Global and Community Health Committee (GCHC).
+Must apply to and be selected by the School of Nursing Global and Community Health Committee (GCHC).

 Meets the General Education Integrative and Applied Learning requirement.